Biden to discuss risks of AI in Tuesday meeting with science advisers

 "The president will discuss the importance of protecting rights and safety to ensure responsible innovation and appropriate safeguards," a White House official said in a statement ahead of Biden's meeting.

-"He will call on Congress to pass bipartisan privacy legislation to protect kids and limit personal data tech companies collect on all of us."
+"He will call on Congress to pass bipartisan privacy legislation to protect kids and limit personal data tech companies collect on all of us," the official said.

+Companies that employ artificial intelligence or AI saw their share prices drop hard before Biden's meeting, although the broader market was also selling off on Tuesday.

+AI software company C3.ai Inc AI.N was down 24%, more than halving a nearly 40% four-session winning streak through Monday.
+Thailand security firm Guardforce AI GFAI.O fell 29%, data analytics firm BigBear.ai BBAI.N was down 16% and conversation intelligence company SoundHound AI SOUN.O shed 11.8% on the session.

 Democratic U.S. Senator Chris Murphy has urged society to pause as it considers the ramifications of AI.